 Did you know there are 15.5 million trucks* on the road in the United States?
 With nearly 15 percent of those being semis, big rigs, 18-wheelers or tractor trailers, commercial trucks are an essential part of our economy, transporting materials and goods from coast to coast each year (*according to the American Trucking Association and the U.S. Department of Transportation [USDOT]).

 While thankfully most trips completed by truckers are safe and uneventful, when a truck accident does happen, it can be disastrous due to the sheer size, weight and momentum of the truck.
-The USDOT estimates more than 11,000 fatalities occurred in 2016 because of truck accidents with an additional 130,000 people injured.
+The Pennsylvania Department of Transportation estimates 7,000 heavy truck accidents occur each year with 140 of them being fatal.

 While there are many causes of truck accidents including fatigue and distracted driving, there are ways to drive defensively to reduce the risk.
-The personal injury attorneys at Dale E. Anstine specialize in truck accident cases and offer the following tips when sharing the road with commercial trucks:
+The accident attorneys at Dale E. Anstine specialize in truck accident cases and offer the following tips when sharing the road with commercial trucks:

 - Avoid the Blind Spot

 - Use Caution When Passing

 - Give Clear Signals